russhustle/leetpattern/docs/md/0230_kth_smallest_element_in_a_bst.md

-## 230. Kth Smallest Element In A Bst
+## 230. Kth Smallest Element in a BST